forcedotcom/cli/releasenotes/README.md

     This change is a result of the field `Settings.securitySettings.passwordPolicies.enableSetPasswordInApi` being [removed in version 51.0 of the Metadata API](https://help.salesforce.com/articleView?id=release-notes.rn_api_meta.htm&type=5&release=230).
 (GitHub issue [#798](https://github.com/forcedotcom/cli/issues/798))

+## February 11, 2021

+* We aren't releasing a Salesforce CLI patch this week.

 ## 50.16.1 (February 5, 2021) - CLI 7.86.3